Habra: Police station

 Habra police station is one of the most important police stations in North 24 Parganas District.
 It has jurisdiction over Habra municipality, Gobardanga municipality and Habra I CD Block.

 Others

 Habra I (community development block) is headquartered at Prafulla Nagar, Habra.

 Habra Telephone Exchange is also headquartered at Habra.
 Habra is one of the 100 selected cities in India which will be developed as a smart city within 2022 though this has been in question recently when Govt of India published an updated list and Habra did not appear in that apparently.

 Transport

 Railway System

-It is 45 km from Sealdah Station and 25 km from Barasat on the Sealdah-Bangaon branch line of Eastern Railway.
+Habra Railway Station is 45 km from Sealdah Station and 25 km from Barasat on the Sealdah-Bangaon branch line of Eastern Railway.
 It is part of the Kolkata Suburban Railway system.
-Habra, Gobardanga and Bangaon local connects this town to Sealdah Station and other stations of the Sealdah-Bangaon branch line.
+Habra, Thakurnagar, Gobardanga and Bangaon local connects this town to Sealdah Station and other stations of the Sealdah-Bangaon branch line.
 Habra Station Road is directly connected on NH 35 (Jessore Road).
-It is a major railway station between bangaon and barasat railway station.
+It is a major railway station between Bangaon and Barasat railway station.